Professional Development Treks

 What trainees are saying about Treks

-The San Francisco Trek exposed me to a variety of company sizes and cultures.
-Through this experience, I learned I wanted to work at a smaller biotech company and have recently taken a Scientist position in the Bay Area after graduating UChicago.John Leonard, Ph.D.
+The Biopharma Trek (Boston 2017) exposed me to a variety of company sizes and cultures.
+Through this experience, I learned I wanted to work at a smaller biotech company and have recently taken a Scientist position in the Bay Area after finishing my postdoc at UChicago.John Leonard, Ph.D.